-5. Using the swivel wrench raise the vehicle by turning the jack screw to the right.
+- 5. Raise the vehicle by turning the jack screw to the right, using the swivel wrench.
 Raise the vehicle only until the tire just clears the surface and enough clearance is obtained to install the spare tire.
-Minimum tire lift provides maximum stability.

-6. Remove the wheel nuts and pull the wheel and wheel covers, where applicable, off the hub.
+Minimum tire lift provides maximum stability. - 6.
+Remove the wheel nuts and pull the wheel (and bolt-on center cap if equipped) off the hub.
 Install the spare wheel and wheel nuts with the cone shaped end of the nuts toward the wheel.
 Lightly tighten the nuts.
 To avoid the risk of forcing the vehicle off the jack, do not tighten the nuts fully until the vehicle has been lowered.